keybase/client/go/kbcmf/specs/saltpack_signing.md

   the first payload packet is zero
 - the **payload_chunk**

-What the sender signs is the concatenation of three other values:
+The sender then signs the concatenation of three values:
 - `"SaltPack\0"`
 - `"attached signature\0"`
 - the SHA512 hash above